Tizios9999/glitch-reporter-frontend/README.md

 ## Usage

-In order to make the application work, you have to run the backend service first.
+You can access the application at this address: <a href="https://glitch-reporter-frontend-fc42.vercel.app/">https://glitch-reporter-frontend-fc42.vercel.app/</a>
+<strong>IMPORTANT: The initial loading might take some minutes, since the application is on a test environment.</strong>
-You can find the repository and the instructions <a href="https://github.com/Tizios9999/glitchreporter-backend/">here</a>.
+You can find the backend repository <a href="https://github.com/Tizios9999/glitchreporter-backend/">here</a> as well.

 ### Registration and Login/Logout